 Result:

-Visx is divided into several packages, so this keeps the bundle size down, and allows you to download only the packages needed.
-It has great documentation and a gallery of examples to get you started.
+visx is divided into several packages, keeping the bundle size down and allows you to download only the packages needed.
+It has great documentation and a gallery of React graph visualization examples to get you started.

 Installation: